Skip to main content

 Resource Utilization license enabledResource Utilization license enabled

-Discovered devices are tracked when Enable Resource Utilization Tracking for Device(s) is checked on the discovery job when the job is run.
-If the option was unselected when the job was run, enable it and it should bring in data the next time the discovery job runs.
+Discovered devices are tracked when Enable Resource Utilization Tracking for Device(s) is checked on the discovery job when the job runs.
+If the option was unselected when the job ran, enable it and the job will bring in data the next time it runs.

-On an individual device's details page, you'll see that the Is Device42 monitoring enabled option is set to Yes.
+On an individual device's details page, the Is Device42 monitoring enabled option is set to Yes.

 Device with monitoring enabledDevice with monitoring enabled